 While your resume should showcase all of your strengths, this is your opportunity to highlight them even further.
 Don’t try to guess what answer your interviewer is looking for – this will likely backfire on you.

 Provide a clear, precise, informational answer.
 Instead of saying you are a mathematical wiz kid, provide a few examples that actually prove that you are one.
 If you can choose a specific strength that is relevant to the role, showcase it.
-But your strengths can also be simple and relevant to every role.
-Don’t just claim to have certain attributes – use examples to show that you actually possess them.

 6. What are your biggest weaknesses?